 Arizona guardianships and conservatorships for adults often go together, but they deal with different situations and needs.
 In Arizona, a guardian is appointed to make decisions concerning health and welfare for an incapacitated adult.
-A conservator handles and makes decisions concerning an incapacitated person’s or child’s finances and assets.
+A conservator handles and makes decisions concerning a person’s finances and assets if the person is unable to manage his/he estate and affairs.
 The same person may simultaneously serve as guardian and conservator.

 Both involve proceedings before the Court to request the appointment of the representative to obtain the legal authority to make decisions for the person.

-Typically, a guardianship and/or conservatorship is not necessary if the incapacitated person has someone else who is legally authorized to act on behalf of the incapacitated person.
+Typically, a guardianship and/or conservatorship is not necessary if the incapacitated person has someone else who is legally authorized to act on behalf of the incapacitated person and that person is acting properly to protect the incapacitated person.
 For example, a guardianship or conservatorship may be unnecessary if the incapacitated person appointed an agent to make healthcare and/or financial decisions under a valid power of attorney.
 However, even if the person signed a power of attorney, sometimes the family has disputes or disagreements over whether the power of attorney is valid or whether the agent is making the right decisions or abusing the power.
 Sometimes, third-parties, such as hospitals and banks, refuse to honor a power of attorney.
 In those and other cases, a guardianship, conservatorship or other proceeding may still be appropriate despite the power of attorney.

 In Arizona, a guardian may be appointed for an adult who is “incapacitated.”
 An adult is “incapacitated” when the person “is impaired by reason of mental illness, mental deficiency, mental disorder, physical illness or disability, chronic use of drugs, chronic intoxication or other cause, except minority, to the extent that he lacks sufficient understanding or capacity to make or communicate responsible decisions concerning his person.”
 A.R.S. § 14-5101.
 A person does not need to be entirely unable to communicate or to make decisions in order to be deemed “incapacitated” for purposes of a guardianship.